bpaskin/JavaExamples/JEEvSpring/README.md

 - Spring usually does make good choices for performance, but not always optimal and those advantages disappear when run against a JEE applications

 *UPDATE 05/11/2018* - I changed the lock strategy on the Named Queries on all and the results reflect the change.

 *UPDATE 20/03/2019* - Remove comment about Spring and @Transactional after speaking with Oliver D on twitter.
 He has provided some insights and the code will need to be modified in the future for testing.

-*UPDATE 27/03/2019* - Added Transactional annotation on the interface methods, and added DB pooling paraemters for Spring JPA.
+*UPDATE 27/03/2019* - Added @Transactional annotation on the interface methods, and added DB pooling paraemters for Spring JPA.

 # Results
 Simple REST calls